 MORI – Work in Progress

-The sheep skull on the left, individually titled Stillborn represents innocence, and one of the most tragic modes of death.
+The sheep skull on the left, individually titled Stillborn, represents innocence and one of the most tragic modes of death.
 It prompts us to consider how seemingly unfair the fundamental facts of life can be.
 This harsh truth is presented here to embody the fragility of the human experience.

 From here, we arrive at Slaughter, the hunted stag skull, which can be seen on the right side of the box.
-It represents how death directly influences the continuation of life; in this case exemplifying the primal instinct to hunt and the cycle of predator-prey relationships in nature.
+It represents how death directly influences the continuation of life, in this case, exemplifying the primal instinct to hunt and the cycle of predator-prey relationships in nature.

-Reishi are found throughout the history of Asian herbalism, labeled reishi in Japan, linh chi in Vietnam, and lingzhi in China.
+Reishi is found throughout the history of Asian herbalism, labeled reishi in Japan, Linh chi in Vietnam, and lingzhi in China.
 But all of these terms translate loosely in English to supernatural mushroom or the mushroom of immortality.

 While they don’t necessarily allow us to individually “supersede” death, mushrooms of all varieties play an important role in decomposition and life regeneration in a less anthropocentric sense.

 The existence and modus operandi of mushrooms highlight the idea of interconnectedness.
 They contribute to the decomposition, balance, and renewal of living matter.
 This means all forms of being can and will eventually become something new.

 This serves as a reminder that life is infinite, even if humankind is not.